davidcrowe/GatewayStack/README.md

 npm run demo:mcp
 ```
 This runs:

-Issuer/PRM/JWKS on :5051
+- Issuer/PRM/JWKS on `:5051`

-Gateway in demo mode on :8080
+- Gateway in demo mode on `:8080`

-Minimal MCP server on :5051/mcp/
+- Minimal MCP server on `:5051/mcp/`

-Follow demos/mcp-server/README.md for curl commands and expected 200/403/401 outcomes.
+See `demos/mcp-server/README.md` for curl commands and expected 200/403/401 outcomes.

 ### ChatGPT Apps SDK
 ```bash